Apple Studio Display Models Troubleshooting Display Issues

 Try quick troubleshooting steps

-If your issue wasn’t resolved by following a support article or checking for potential causes, run diagnostic and manual tests to help isolate the cause of the issue:
+If your issue wasn’t resolved by following a support article or checking for potential causes, run these diagnostic tests to help isolate the cause of the issue:

 Open and inspect the display